-For the past four years, my husband and I lived in Mexico, in a little cabin that we bought.
-We had a 25-year-old washing machine which worked great and didn’t mind the vagaries of our electric current there.
+When my husband and I lived in Mexico, in a little cabin that we bought, we had a 25-year-old washing machine which worked great and didn’t mind the vagaries of our electric current there.
 We dried our clothes on clotheslines.
 At the start of our second rainy season I muttered something about getting a clothes dryer and Kelly responded by putting a roof over a walkway behind the house and adding more clotheslines.
 Worked fine.

-Now we are in the process of moving back to Colorado, to a house which comes with a relatively new washer and gas dryer.
+Now we are back in Colorado, and our house came with a relatively new washer and gas dryer.
 Kelly plans to continue drying his clothes on a line he will string in the solar greenhouse that is attached to the house.
 I think I will do my laundry both ways, sometimes clothesline sometimes dryer.
 Here’s why:

 Things I like about using a clothesline: